How to Draw Bluey Family

 Body and Face

 This is a broad rectangular shape below the head of Bandit, a solid form.
-Give him two round, plump eyes to show that you are a loving creature.
-Draw an oval-shaped nose in the centre and complete it with a smile.
+Give him two round, plump eyes to show that he is a loving creature.
+Draw an oval-shaped nose in the center and complete it with a smile.
 All these will quantify his role as a playful and caring dad.

 Arms, Legs, and Tail